eslam69/Linux-System-Monitor/README.md

 # Linux-System-Monitor
+A Linux system monitor similar to htop that shows processes, PIDs, CPU and memory utilization, and much more.
+![System Monitor](images/monitorGIF.gif)
 This is my second project for  udacity c++ nanodegree
-![System Monitor](images/monitorGIF.gif)

 ## ncurses